Flema

 Flema was an Argentine punk rock band.
 Their current lineup consists of: Fernando Rossi, on lead vocals and bass guitar; Luis Gribaldo, Miguel de Luna Campos, and Bruno Gonzáles on guitar; and Sergio Lencina on drums.
 The band is famous for having multiple changes to its lineup over the years - at present, no original members of the band remain in it in its current form.
 They are notable for being the band which controversial punk figure Ricardo "Ricky" Espinosa headed before his death in 2002.
 They are known for their songs such as "Borrachos en la esquina", "Semen de buey", and "El blanco cristal".

 History

 Early days and development

-The band was formed in 1987, in Avellaneda (Buenos Aires), where all of its members were teenagers.
+The band was formed in 1987, in Avellaneda (Buenos Aires Province), where all of its members were teenagers.
 The band is known for its constant changes in lineup, with Espinosa as the only constant member from its foundation to its end.
 Flema launched their first record in 1992 ("Pogo, Mosh & Slam"), through 69 Records, an independent label.

 The band became successful in the Argentine punk scene.
 Their shows were marked by chaos, the members usually drunken and high on the stage, with Espinosa fighting with the public and even sniffing cocaine on the stage.
 Their songs often featured guttural vomit-like sounds performed by Espinosa as one of Flema's trademarks.
 Happy melodies mixed with profound and touching lyrics written by the perturbed Espinosa caught up the feelings of many teenagers that saw their problems reflected in the songs of that band from the suburbs.